Food Allergies and Intolerance Information

 - This potentially deadly disease affects 1 in every 13 children (under 18 years of age) in the U.S. That's roughly two in every classroom.

-- Every 3 minutes, a food allergy reaction sends someone to the emergency department - that is more than 200,000 emergency department visits per year.
+- Every 3 minutes, a food allergy reaction sends someone to the emergency department - that exceeds 200,000 emergency department visits per year.

 - In the United States, food allergy affects as many as 5% of infants less than three years of age and 3% to 4% of adults.
 There is a similar prevalence in Canada.

-- Seventy-five percent of children who have allergies to milk protein are able to tolerate baked-in milk products, i.e., muffins, cookies, cake and hydrolyzed formulas.
+- Seventy-five percent of children who have allergies to milk protein can tolerate baked-in milk products, i.e., muffins, cookies, cake and hydrolyzed formulas.

 - According to a study released in 2013 by the Centers for Disease Control and Prevention, food allergies among children increased approximately 50% between 1997 and 2011.